jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~/core#
 ```

-Congrats man, now you can install packages via chef and confirm that they are there.
+Congrats!
+Now you can install packages via Chef and confirm that they are there.

-Next up is the chef version of the puppet
+Next up is the Chef version of the Puppet
 "[trifecta](http://docs.puppetlabs.com/puppet_core_types_cheatsheet.pdf)".
 In the puppet world it's "Package/file/service: Learn it, live it, love it.
 If you can only do this, you can still do a lot."
-This is very true.
+Which is very true.
-Let's try to leverage this in the chef world.
+Let's try to leverage this in the Chef world.
 In the real world you probably don't want to log into your boxes as `vagrant ssh` right?
-So lets create a `deploy` user.
+So lets create a `deployer` user.
 I'll first start out with the chef trifecta, then move to the user account.

-chef trifecta
+Chef Trifecta
 -------------

 If you looked at the cheat sheet above you would have seen: